daidokoro/qaz/README.md

 - Simultaneous Cross-Account or Cross-Region Stack Deployments.

-- Support for fetching templates and configuration via Lambda Execution allows for dynamically generating Cloudformation using any of the Languages supported in AWS Lambda, (_nodejs, python, java_)
+- Support for fetching templates and configuration via Lambda Execution allows for dynamically generating Cloudformation using any of the Languages supported in AWS Lambda, (_Go_, _nodejs, python, java_, _etc_)

-- __Troposphere__ support via Lambda.
+- __Troposphere__ & [GoFormation](https://github.com/awslabs/goformation) support via Lambda.

-- Deploy Cloudformation directly from your Git Repo (__New!__)
+- Deploy Cloudformation directly from your Git Repo

 - Support for [AWS Serverless Architecture Model (SAM) Templates](https://github.com/awslabs/serverless-application-model)

 - Interactive Shell Mode

+- Dynamic Config File generation using Template Functions (__New!__) - Allows configuration values to be retrieved using API calls, from S3, decrypted via _KMS_ and much more.

 ## Installation